Brent Littlefield

-Brent Littlefield is a Republican political strategist, who is best known for his work as president of Littlefield Consulting, LLC, a Washington, D.C. based political consulting firm.
+Brent Littlefield is a Republican political strategist, who is best known for his work as president of Littlefield Consulting, LLC, a Washington, D.C.–based political consulting firm.
 Since January 2010, he has served as senior political adviser for Governor Paul LePage of Maine.
 Littlefield is also a frequent on-air contributor for MSNBC.

 Early life and education

 Littlefield grew up in Winn, a small town in Penobscot County, Maine, where he spent a great deal of time in and around paper mills, where his father worked.

 After graduating high school, he pursued a college degree at the University of Maine, where he earned a B.A. in Political Science.
 There he served as Vice-President and President of Student Government, as well as the Chairman of the Maine College Republicans.

 Political involvement

 Early work

 Littlefield's first entry into politics was with the Maine Senate Republican Caucus, where he worked to elect Republicans to the Maine Senate.
-That position led to an opportunity to join Governor John McKernan's successful re-election campaign in 1990.
+That position led to an opportunity to join Governor John McKernan Jr.'s successful re-election campaign in 1990.
 There, he served as a field director, tasked with winning three communities with Republican registration deficits of 2-1.

 Littlefield then served on the staff of Maine congressman Jim Longley, Jr. in Washington.
 The following year he directed Longley’s re-election campaign ground efforts.

 After serving Longley, Littlefield moved on to work as Political Director for the National Federation of Independent Business.
 There he was involved in a number of political efforts including the small business group's IRS reform effort.

-Prior to founding Littlefield Consulting, he served as a Partner in the Washington, DC based Republican political consulting firm Political Solutions, which he founded in 2000.
+Prior to founding Littlefield Consulting, he served as a Partner in the Washington, DC–based Republican political consulting firm Political Solutions, which he founded in 2000.
 There, Littlefield worked for Presidential candidate Fred Thompson, U.S. Senators, Members of the United States Congress, including Congresswoman Shelley Moore Capito, and others.